-Stop engine and remove key from ignition before leaving Operator's seat for any reason.
+Stop engine and remove key from ignition before leaving operator's seat for any reason.
 A child or even a pet could engage an idling machine.

 - a.
-Park windrower on level ground, and lower header and reel so that lift cylinders are fully retracted. - b.
+Park windrower on level ground and lower header and reel so that lift cylinders are fully retracted. - b.
 Stop engine and remove key.

 - c.
-Stand on right cab-forward side platform to access the filler pipe.
-Check level when oil is cold for most accurate reading. - d.
-Turn filler cap counter clockwise to loosen bung, and remove dipstick.
+Stand on right cab-forward side platform to access the filler pipe. - d.
+Turn filler cap counterclockwise to loosen bung, and remove dipstick.